Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

 Aaron Gordon Insights vs. the Suns

-- The Suns give up 111.6 points per game, sixth-ranked in the NBA.
+- The Suns are the sixth-best defensive team in the NBA, conceding 111.6 points per contest.

-- On the glass, the Suns are 11th in the league, conceding 42.9 rebounds per game.
+- On the glass, the Suns are 11th in the league, conceding 42.9 rebounds per contest.

-- The Suns concede 23.4 assists per game, third-ranked in the NBA.
+- The Suns give up 23.4 assists per game, third-ranked in the league.

-- In terms of 3-pointers, the Suns have allowed 11.4 makes per contest, third in the NBA.
+- The Suns are the third-ranked squad in the NBA at allowing threes, giving up 11.4 made 3-pointers per game.

 Aaron Gordon vs. the Suns